JamesSwift/SWDAPI/README.md

     git clone git://github.com/JamesSwift/SWDAPI.git
     git submodule update --init -r

+You then need to setup the database.
+Assuming the default mysql root account run:

+    mysql -u root < db.sql

 ## Configuration
 Configuration can be done in several ways, but generally through a json file listing methods (or views if your prefer the term) and some general configuration settings such as <a href="https://github.com/JamesSwift/SWDAPI/blob/master/exampleConfig.json">exampleConfig.json</a>.
 The advantage